Gabriel737/Crime-Hotspot-Prediction/README.md

 # Crime-Hotspot-Prediction

 ## Project Objective
-This project aims to identify areas and neighbouthoods with elevated crime risk in major Canadian cities (Vancouver and Toronto) using a spatio-temporal neural network.
+This project aims to identify areas and neighbouthoods with elevated crime risk in major Canadian cities (currently Vancouver) using a spatio-temporal neural network.

 ## Datasets Used
 * Vancouver Police Department Open Data on crime incidents ([source](https://geodash.vpd.ca/opendata/))